dfelinto/blender-manual/render/output/video.rst

    Set the average `bitrate <http://en.wikipedia.org/wiki/Bit_rate>`__ (quality), which is the count of binary digits per frame.
 See also: `ffmpeg -b:v <http://ffmpeg.org/ffmpeg.html#Description>`__

 :guilabel:`Rate`
-   The bitrate control also includes a :guilabel:`Minimum` and a :guilabel:`Maximum`\ .
+   The bitrate control also includes a :guilabel:`Minimum` and a :guilabel:`Maximum`.

    :guilabel:`Buffer`
       The `decoder bitstream buffer <http://en.wikipedia.org/wiki/Video_buffering_verifier>`__ size.

 :guilabel:`GOP Size`
-    The number of pictures per `Group of Pictures <http://en.wikipedia.org/wiki/Group_of_pictures>`__\ .
+   The number of pictures per `Group of Pictures <http://en.wikipedia.org/wiki/Group_of_pictures>`__.
    Set to 0 for "intra_only", which disables `inter-frame <http://en.wikipedia.org/wiki/Inter-frame>`__ video.
    From ffmpeg docs: "For streaming at very low bitrate application, use a low frame rate and a small GOP size.
    This is especially true for RealVideo where the Linux player does not seem to be very fast, so it can miss frames"

 :guilabel:`Autosplit Output`
    If your video is HUGE and exceeds 2Gig, enable Autosplit Output.
 The main control over output filesize is the GOP, or keyframe interlace.
 A higher number generally leads to a smaller file, but needs a higher-powered device to replay it.